Substitute for Butter in baking

 What's the best butter substitute for making cookies specifically?

-Refined coconut oil at a 1:1 ratio is the most reliable option.
+Refined coconut oil at 7/8 cup per cup of butter is the most reliable option.
 Expect slightly more spread and a crisper edge.
 Shortening at 1:1 produces a puffier, softer cookie but with noticeably less flavor.
-Oil-based swaps are not recommended for cookies — they spread flat and turn greasy.
+Liquid-oil swaps are not recommended for cookies — they spread flat and turn greasy.